Croatia Vacation Planning Best Trip to Croatia

 Art Pavilion and fountain on Green Horseshoe in Zagreb, Croatia

-When it comes to Croatia vacation cities, many visitors skip over the capital, Zagreb.
-However, for travelers who love a buzzing metropolis, beautiful urban parks and outstanding architecture, it just might be the best place in Croatia to go!
+When it comes to Croatia vacation cities, many skip over Zagreb.
+However, for those who love a buzzing metropolis, beautiful urban parks and outstanding architecture, it just might be the best place in Croatia to go!
 Further reading: What To Do in Zagreb.

 Istria